Call Us

 How much does a vasectomy cost in Melbourne?

-• $480 with local anaesthetic in a medical centre
+Vasectomy in a Melbourne medical centre

-• Minimal or no gap with private hospital insurance
+• Minimal or No gap with private health insurance*

 vasectomy clinic Melbourne

-Why choose MSI Vasectomy for
+Why choose MSI for your vasectomy

-your vasectomy in Melbourne?
+procedure in Melbourne?

 Dr Justin Low